 BC Sprint Racing Competition Rules require that following a capsize, all kayaks and canoes must be able to remain floating level with the surface of the lake when filled with water while supporting the weight of the crew.
 It is your responsibility to ensure that all your paddlers have the correct buoyancy fitted in their boats.
 Buoyancy will be checked.
-Any boat other than with sealed bulkheads which visibly has insufficient buoyancy fitted, will not be allowed on the water until additional buoyancy is added.
-If a boat is found to have insufficient buoyancy at Boat Control after racing, this will be reported to the Chief Official and will result in Penalty Points being issued to the paddler or disqualification from the race.
+Any boat other than with sealed bulkheads which visibly has insufficient buoyancy fitted, will not be allowed on the water until additional buoyancy at Boat Control after racing, this will be reported to the Chief Official and will result in Penalty Points being issued to the paddler or disqualification from the race.